A general spectral solver for the axisymmetric Jeans equations: fast dynamical modelling of galaxies with arbitrary anisotropy: Introduction

-For nearly half a century, the standard approach to solving the axisymmetric Jeans equations has relied on integral transforms.
-Established by seminal works on axisymmetric semi-isotropic solutions \citep{Satoh1980, Binney1990, vanDerMarel1991, Emsellem1994} and spherically-aligned anisotropic solutions \citep{Bacon1983, Bacon1985}, this strategy reduces two-dimensional partial differential equations (PDEs) to one-dimensional quadratures through judicious changes of variables.
-This approach has been further refined in the current Jeans Anisotropic Modelling (JAM) method \citep{Cappellari2008, Cappellari2020}, as implemented in the \textsc{JamPy} software packages.\footnote{\url{https://pypi.org/project/jampy/}}
+The diverse applications of the JAM method described above have historically relied on a mathematical formulation based on semi-analytic quadratures.
+Established by seminal works on semi-isotropic solutions \citep{Satoh1980, Binney1990, vanDerMarel1991, Emsellem1994} and spherically-aligned anisotropic solutions \citep{Bacon1983, Bacon1985}, this strategy reduces the two-dimensional partial differential equations (PDEs) of the Jeans system to one-dimensional integral representations through judicious changes of variables or the method of characteristics.
+This approach was further refined into the current JAM method \citep{Cappellari2008, Cappellari2020}.

 While this strategy provides accurate solutions, it imposes strict functional limitations on the galaxy model.
-The Jeans equation for the radial pressure $\nu \overline{v_r^2}$ constitutes a first-order linear ordinary differential equation.
+The Jeans equation for the radial pressure $\nu \overline{v_r^2}$ constitutes a first-order linear ordinary differential equation along specific integration paths.
 Its general solution requires an \emph{integrating factor} \citep[e.g.][sec.~7.2]{Arfken2013mathematical}, which must be derived analytically to express the final solution as a fast, semi-analytic quadrature.
-This constraint restricts the anisotropy parameter $\beta$ to specific forms where the integral $\int (\beta/r) \dd r$ is analytic.
-The most common choice is a constant $\beta$, which yields a simple power-law integrating factor $r^{2\beta}$, while the most general is the logistic anisotropy of $\lg r$ introduced by \citet{Simon2024}.
+This constraint restricts the anisotropy parameter $\beta$ to specific forms where the integral $\int (\beta/r) \dd r$ is analytic \citep[e.g.][sec.~13.3.1]{Ciotti2021}.
+The most common choice is a constant $\beta$, which yields a simple power-law integrating factor $r^{2\beta}$, while the most general is the logistic anisotropy of $\log r$ introduced by \citet{Simon2024}.
 Any deviation from these restricted forms necessitates the numerical evaluation of nested integrals, which destroys the computational efficiency that makes packages like \textsc{JamPy} attractive.